jnherron/jnherron/README.md

 ## Hey Everybody!
 My name is Jamie, and I am just getting started here on GitHub.
-I don't have any projects yet, but I am super excited to get started soon and start working with you all!
+I don't have any projects yet, but I am super excited to get started soon and begin working with you all!
 <!--
 **jnherron/jnherron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.